FAQ – Vehicle Registrations

-- Each New Owners Valid Alabama Drivers License or ID Card
+- Each New Owners Valid Alabama Driver’s License or ID Card

 4. Does Alabama law require the vehicle operator to retain registration documents within the vehicle for possible presentation to law enforcement?

 Yes.
-Act 96-733, effective January 1, 1998, provides that the owner shall retain within the vehicle the Motor Vehicle Registration Tag and Tax Receipt (or photocopy thereof) for possible presentation to law enforcement.
+Act 96-733, effective January 1, 1998, provides that the owner shall retain within the vehicle the Motor Vehicle Registration Tag and Tax Receipt (or a photocopy thereof) for possible presentation to law enforcement.
 The fine, upon conviction, is a minimum of $50.
 If someone trades vehicles, he/she is required to retain within the vehicle prior to transferring the registration, a copy of the title application from the selling dealer or finance company, or the bill of sale from the individual seller.
 Also beginning July 1, 2001, proof of vehicle liability insurance is required for presentation to law enforcement.

-5. What are the prerequisites to registration?
+5. What are the prerequisites for registration?

 - Alabama Certificate of Title ($18) for motor vehicles 35 years old and subsequent year model vehicles.